egordm/boosters/.github/instructions/CONTRIBUTING.instructions.md

 }
 ```

-For integration tests, use `tests/common/mod.rs` which re-exports these utilities
-plus test case loading helpers.
+For integration tests, use `tests/test_data.rs` for test case loading helpers.

 ### Test Organization